arduino-libraries/Mouse/docs/api.md

     distance = (reading - center);
   }

-  // The Y axis needs to be inverted in order to map the movemment correctly if (axisNumber == 1) {
+  // The Y axis needs to be inverted in order to map the movement correctly if (axisNumber == 1) {
     distance = -distance;
   }